Image Credit: CreativeBro/Shutterstock.com

 Subscribe to our Sensors Newsletter

-While useful in its design, the only thing connecting the Shockbox sensor to the helmet is high bonding adhesive tap, which always has the potential to disconnect from the helmet or become damaged over time.
+While useful in its design, the only thing connecting the Shockbox sensor to the helmet is a high bonding adhesive tap, which always has the potential to disconnect from the helmet or become damaged over time.
 By incorporating the sensor into the helmet itself, the Riddell Insite system offers a more intimate level of trauma detection as compared to such attachable products.

-Comprised of three main parts including the player unit, the alert monitor and the computer software to record the retrieved data, Riddell’s Insite system is designed to accommodate and monitor a partial or full team of athletes.
+Comprised of three main parts including the player unit, the alert monitor, and the computer software to record the retrieved data, Riddell’s Insite system is designed to accommodate and monitor a partial or full team of athletes.

 The player unit employs a five-point sensor pad that detects the impact of the blow to the head, rather than the impact that is caused to the helmet, as it lines the full interior of the helmet2.
 Appearing as a crown of sensors within the helmet, Riddell’s Insite system also contains a flexible panel that compresses following the event of an impact, which will not only record, but also reduce the force of the impact during a collision.